 |The quill knobs on the ulna of Velociraptor, betraying the presence of large, vaned feathers along its forearms.
 Image borrowed from here.|

-The upshot of these attitudes is that palaeontologists hoping to make feathery theropods popular, and particularly with television and movie producers, have to win over fans of recognisable and marketable characters.
-These constitute a much greater revenue source than palaeontologists and hold a lot more sway with media production companies than scientists ever will.
-This is where the points made above combine to one critical mass: the push for wider depiction of feathered dinosaurs is being perceived through shonky reconstructions of feathered dinosaurs, and is arguing for the removal of perceived awesomeness in well known and loved characters.
+The upshot of these attitudes is that palaeontologists hoping to make feathery theropods popular have to win over fans of recognisable and marketable characters.
+This includes convincing television and movie producers that feathery reconstructions are not only more credible, but also as marketable as scaly variants.
+We have to remember that fans of dinosaur franchises constitute a much greater revenue source than those with interests in credible portrayal of palaeontological science, and they therefore hold a lot more sway with media production companies than scientists ever will.
+This is where the points made above combine to a critical mass: the push for wider depiction of feathered dinosaurs is being perceived through shonky reconstructions, with a public largely naive to recent palaeontological discoveries, and argues for the removal of perceived awesomeness from well known and loved 'characters'.
 Palaeontologists singing the praises of feathers are being greeted with the same warmth as someone suggesting that we swap the head of Geiger's Alien creature with that of Alf, or that the next Terminator assassin would look better in a turtle neck and slacks instead of biker leathers.

 So, where does this leave us?

 The irony of so much Feather Resistance being exposed in the light of Jurassic Park 4 is that a major movie featuring well-rendered, plausible reconstructions of feathered dinosaurs could silence a lot of feather critics.
 This needs to happen eventually.
-As the images dotted throughout this post reaffirm, feathered dinosaurs are fact.
+Feathered Mesozoic dinosaurs are fact.
 Feathered coelurosaurs, the dinosaurs people are interested beyond all others, are fact.
-Products and people that do not embrace this are at least 15 years out of date, and, so far as I can see, there is no good reason for staying so far behind the times.
+Products and people that do not embrace this are at least 20 years out of date, and, so far as I can see, there is no good reason for staying so far behind the times.
 Naive concepts of dinosaurs and their world, ignorance of palaeoartistic methods, a dislike of change and the fumbling of early attempts to bring feathered dinosaurs to life are poor reasons to keep popular depictions of dinosaurs decades out of date.
 How long will it take for people to relinquish the idea that their favourite dinosaurs were scaly, fantastic dragons and accept them, and their feathers, for what they actually were?